 I usually have this simmering away in the corner, out of the way, and out of mind while focusing on the more detailed dishes for Thanksgiving.

 This really is the easiest recipe you’ll make for Thanksgiving.
 You can jump to the recipe below or read through a few pointers first.
 (I recommend reading through because I included quite a few variations for the sauce – ALL are delicious!).

 This makes enough for 4-5 people.
 If you have more guests, you can easily double or triple the recipe.
 Or, if you are anything like me, I usually double this recipe anyways, so I have extra for myself after Thanksgiving dinner.
 I am that obsessed.

-1 tbsp pure vanilla extract (a high-quality extract is important!)
+Pure vanilla extract (a high-quality extract is important!)

 Cranberries are actually really high in antioxidants and vitamins and minerals like manganese, copper, and vitamins C, E, and K1.
 They are also super fibrous and low in sugar (which almost makes up for the added sugar in this recipe).